 And then why does Nephi’s brother Jacob quote Isaiah through most of the book of 2nd Nephi?

 It must be VERY important.

 Let’s find out.
 I think I’m starting to get it.
 I can’t just tell you.
 Christ didn’t command us to search diligently for other people.
 But we can give each other clues, and share some great tools.

 I’m told my Pop Isaiah job description is to make you think and get you to actually search diligently the words of Isaiah.
 Those were the very words that Christ used as he commanded us to do so.
 In fact, it’s the only book of any scripture in which He did, therefore it must be VERY important.

-Oh, and no more making a meal out of other people’s vomit!
+Oh, and no more making a meal out of other people’s vomit.
 That’s what Isaiah calls it (other people’s half-digested regurgitated thoughts on what they think Isaiah is trying to tell us.)
-In other words, you won’t see me relying a lot on any scholarly commentaries… I say it’s time to think for ourselves!
+In other words, you won’t see me relying a lot on any scholarly commentaries… It’s time to think for ourselves.

 With my health, I doubt that God will keep me here much longer during what is clearly the last days.
 Too bad, it’s getting rather exciting.
-During my nearly seven decades of living, I have seen enough end-time prophecies become fulfilled, especially recently, to make me pretty worried about the rest of you.
+During my nearly seven decades of living, I have seen enough end-time prophecies become fulfilled, especially recently, to make me pretty worried and excited for the rest of you.

 I invite you to lay down the gauntlet and call me out with comments and share your best thinking in a spirit of radical candor.
 In other words, be blunt, because I will be, and yes, I will respond!